 It’s challenging, but you can retrain your mind to focus on the right things.
 Focus on the foods you do get to enjoy.
 Focus on how much better you feel when you eat healthy foods.

 Just recently, at the suggestion of his doctor, my husband began the ketogenic diet (or “keto”) which focuses on the ratio of carbs, fat, and protein in the diet, with very high fat content and very low carb content.
 And it has crushed his cravings!

 (Important note about keto: If you have type 2 diabetes, cancer, seizures, or just a very recalcitrent sweet tooth, you might want to consider this diet.
 Two firm cautions: If you have type 1 diabetes, you should not do this diet, because it may create a dangerous situation called ketoacidosis in type 1 diabetics.
 If you have type 2 diabetes, you should only try it under a physician’s supervision, so they can monitor your blood sugars and adjust your medication as necessary.
-Some type 2 diabetics find they can reduce or eliminate meds on this diet, but you should always approach that while working with a doctor who’s aware of what you’re doing.)
+If the diet begins to normalize your blood sugar, your current medication levels may make your blood sugar drop too low, which is dangerous and even life-threatening.
+So please take this seriously!
+Some type 2 diabetics find they can reduce or eliminate meds on this diet, but you should always approach that under the close supervision of a doctor who’s aware of what you’re doing.)

 If you can just live without the convenience food for a few weeks, you’ll be amazed how your tastes change — and your self-control!

 But I have to admit: although my new way of eating killed most of my cravings, I needed something bigger than a set of food rules to make sure I never went back to my old ways of eating again.
 I still struggled with nighttime cravings and some emotional eating.

 For that, I needed to change why I ate.